jsom1/jsom1.github.io/_walkthroughs/Forge.md

 ![ssh error]({{https://jsom1.github.io/}}/_images/htb_forge_error.png)
 </div>

-I got that exact same error in OpenAdmin, and I had to change the file permissions:
+I got that exact same error in <a href="/_walkthroughs/OpenAdmin">OpenAdmin</a>, and I had to change the file permissions as follows:

 ````
 sudo chmod 600 id_rsa